GluuFederation/gluu-passport/README.md

 The keys that should be the value of provider are:
 - google for GPlus Authentication
 - twitter for Twitter Authentication
-- linkedin for Linked Authentication
+- linkedin for LinkedIn Authentication
 - github for Github Authentication
 - facebook for Facebook Authentication

 Add the strategies that are required and then click update to save the configuration.

-For enabling the passport Authentication go to Configuration > Manage Authentication > Default Authentication Method and then select passport as default authentication mode and update.
+Finally, to display the strategies on your login page navigate to Configuration > Manage Authentication > Default Authentication Method and then select passport as the default authentication mode and click update.

 Restart Gluu server.

 Done.

 ## GOALS